Nanomatrix: Scalable Construction of Crowded Biological Environments

 \subsection{Acceleration Structures}

 The acceleration structure {\it (AS)} is a core component of every efficient raytracing algorithm.
 To accelerate the raytracing in the modern GPUs, this component is implemented in hardware.
 NVIDIA GPU hardware implementation exposes only two levels of acceleration structure to the user.
-The {\it bottom-level AS (BLAS)} defines the geometric description of a molecular model (i.e., the position and radius of its atoms), while the {\it top-level AS (TLAS)} consists of instances that reference to one of the BLASes~\cite{RayTracingGems}.
-Each instance is associated with the transformation matrix, as well as molecular type of the instance to fetch the corresponding color value.
-This two-level hierarchy allows us to populate multiple instances of an object, while storing its geometry only once in the GPU memory.
+The {\it bottom-level AS (BLAS)} defines the geometric description of a model, while the {\it top-level AS (TLAS)} consists of instances that associated with the transformation matrix, as well as a reference to one of the BLASes~\cite{RayTracingGems}.

 In our rendering algorithm, we are using two representations of acceleration structures: the {\it cellular AS}, which defines the skeleton of the scene and contains all the mesh instances that define the shape, size, and position of the biological structures, and {\it atomistic AS} which contains the atomistic description of the active cells.
-In {cellular AS} we create a BLAS for every mesh, while in {atomistic AS} we create a BLAS for every molecular model and then we instantiate them within the scene (see \autoref{fig:SceneAS}).
+In {cellular AS} we create a BLAS for every mesh, while in {atomistic AS} we create a BLAS for every molecular model where we define the position and radius of its atoms, and then we instantiate them within the scene (see \autoref{fig:SceneAS}).

 Representing the {atomistic AS} as a single TLAS will lead to rebuilding it from scratch whenever the active cells are changed.
-RTX acceleration structure allows updating TLAS, which is cheaper than rebuild it, however, it can be used only for updating the instances information e.g. transformation matrix.
+RTX acceleration structure allows updating TLAS, which is cheaper than rebuilding it, however, it can be used only for updating the instances information e.g. transformation matrix.
 If a new instance needs to be added to the scene, the TLAS has to be rebuilt.
 To avoid that, our {atomistic AS} contains multiple TLASes, one TLAS per active cell.
 The active cell's TLAS is generated based on the contents of its cache.
 Once a cell becomes active, its TLAS will be built and will not change until that cell becomes inactive.